Understanding No-Hit or -1 Credit Scores and Steps to Build Your Credit Profile

-If you have never ever availed any loans or possessed any credit cards in India, you will not have your records with any of the credit information companies therefore no credit history.
-As such, when you will try to check your credit score from any of the four credit bureaus, you will get a score of -1 or no score (also called No Hit or NH cases).
+If you have never availed any loans or had any credit cards in India, you will not have records with any credit information company; therefore, no credit history.
+As such, when you try to check your credit score from any of the four credit bureaus, you will get a score of -1 or no score (also called No Hit or NH cases).

 1. Apply for a Credit Card with your Existing Bank:

-You can apply for a credit card with the bank with which you have an existing relationship like your salary account.
-As the banks are generally inclined to offer additional facilities to its existing customers, the absence of a credit history may not bother much to them.
+You can apply for a credit card with the bank with which you have an existing relationship, like your salary account.
+As the banks are generally inclined to offer additional facilities to their existing customers, the absence of a credit history may not bother them.
 Go for the most basic credit card on offer to begin with.
-However, you may get a lower credit limit in such cases, but nevertheless, your credit card is there and so is your credit history.
-Further, once you have a credit card, make sure to pay off the credit card dues well in time as regular repayments will translate into a better score for you.
-Do not spend too much, limit your utilization to 30 to 40% of the card limit.
+However, you may get a lower credit limit in such cases, but nevertheless, your credit card is there, and so is your credit history.
+Further, once you have a credit card, make sure to pay off the credit card dues well in time, as regular repayments will translate into a better score for you.

 2. Apply for a Secured Credit Card:

-if the first option doesn’t work out for you, you can deposit a small amount say 30K into a Bank FD, and apply for a secured credit card against the deposit.
+If the first option doesn’t work out for you, you can deposit a small amount, say 30K, into a Bank FD, and apply for a secured credit card against the deposit.
 The bank will assign you a credit limit of up to 80% of the deposit amount.
-This is generally a good starting point for even self-employed and professionals.
+This is generally a good starting point for even self-employed individuals and professionals.

 3. Apply for a Small Ticket White Goods Loan:

-You may also purchase your next smartphone, TV or laptop on EMI by applying for a small consumer durable loan/ EMI loan.
-The financiers are available on most large format electronics retail stores as well as on the online e-commerce websites.
+You may also purchase your next smartphone, TV, or laptop on EMI by applying for a small consumer durable loan/ EMI loan.
+The financiers are available at most large-format electronics retail stores as well as on online e-commerce websites.
 Consumer Durable Financiers are more comfortable approving loans for customers with no credit history, and the approvals are also almost instant.
-The good news is that these loans are usually zero cost EMI loans.
+The good news is that these loans are usually zero-cost EMI loans.

 4. Apply for a Secured Personal Loan: